Friday, July 13, 2012

 14.07.12.
 Stronsay Ln view, quake trashed, red zone, abandoned, Christchurch CBD

-Retaining walls had separated from the road in a slow slide.
+Retaining-walls separated from the road in a slow slide.
 Never mind housing damages.
 One house sported an architect's board in a window.
-Housing development & real estate boards hung hopefully on roadside fences too:
+Housing development & real-estate boards hung hopefully on roadside fences:

 Builders & Developers